jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     AssertionError: Lists differ: [0, 1, 2, 3] != [0, 1, 2, 4]

-* I update the test to make it pass
+* and I change the value in the test to make it pass

   .. code-block:: python